chimeraki/EPSWAE/README.md

 # EPSWAE
 Encoded Prior Sliced Wasserstein AutoEncoder

-This work learns a latent representation (through a prior) that encodes the data manifold using a nonlinear sliced wasserstein distance in the loss and a prior-encoder network.
+This work learns an prior that matches the shape of an arbitrary data manifold embedded in latent space using a prior-encoder network.
+A nonlinear sliced wasserstein distance between the posterior is prior distributions is minimized in the loss.
 It also introduces a network-geodesic algorithm to interpolate along 'network-geodesics', i.e., curves on the manifold instead of using the less natural euclidian distance.

-This is a pytorch implementation and requires pythong 3.x
+This is a pytorch implementation and requires python 3.x

+Data specific code for MNIST and CelebA is in the folders.
+In addition, NetworkGeodesics.py and SWAE_Empirical.py are required.
+NetworkGeodesics.py is an energy-based algorithm for interpolations along curved network-geodesics.
+SWAE_Empirical.py consists of helper function to compute the p-Sliced Wasserstein distance.

 In order to run this follow these steps for a given dataset (MNIST/CelebA) :